bsdemon/daskal_ai/README.md

 # This makes the system fall back to keyword search
 ENABLE_EMBEDDING=True

-# Set to False to disable contextual descriptions for embeddings
-# This saves LLM API calls while still using vector search
-ENABLE_CONTEXTUAL_EMBEDDING=True

 # Set to False to disable reranking
 # This can improve response time if reranking isn't needed